Şahin Giray: Life

 He studied in Greece and Venice.
 He reputedly spoke the Crimean Tatar language as well as Ottoman Turkish, Italian and Greek.
 When he was 20, his uncle Crimean Khan Qırım Giray called him back to the Crimea from his foreign school whereupon he was installed as the Commander of Nogai Horde.
 In 1770, the Russian Empire won a great battle against the Ottoman Empire and sought an alliance with the Crimean Khanate against the Turks.
 Selim Giray declined the proposal, precipitating a surprise attack by Russia against the Khanate.
 The Khan sent envoys to Saint Petersburg to sue for peace.
 During this mission, Catherine II met Şahin Giray and wrote of him:

 "The Crimean Prince is the most gentle Tatar, I have ever seen.
-He's very talented, bronze-colored, good-looking, circumcised and writes poetry.
+He's very talented, good-looking, and writes poetry.
 He wants to see and learn everything."

 In 1776, Şahin Giray succeeded his uncle to become Khan of Crimea.
+Sahin's rule was marked by upheaval.
+Russian expansion threatened the khanate from the 1730s up until the 1780s when they successfully seized the peninsula.
 During his brief reign, he embarked on a program to re-build and modernise the Crimean Khanate.
-These reforms centred on the economy and government infrastructure, but included opening factories and moving the capital from Bakhchisaray to the important trade city of Caffa.
+These reforms centred on the economy and government infrastructure, but included opening factories and moving the capital from Bakhchisaray to the important trade city of Caffa. Şahin Giray developed a fiscal policy that included the restructuring of taxation among Christians and non-Christians.
+He attempted to equalize taxes, however Christian taxation was much heavier than non-Christian people, ultimately leading to tensions between the clergy and Russia.
+Militarily, Şahin Giray attempted to implement a new, more tolerant policy towards the Jewish and Christian minorities and integrating the two into the Muslim-majority military.
+However, his reforms were not well-received by the Nogai Tatar nobility or local aristocracy who both saw them as threatening their privileges and anti-Muslim, and by the common people who also saw this cross-religious integration as contradicting the laws of Islam.